friedrichor/TIGER/README.md

 ## :loudspeaker: Latest Updates

-- **2024 Feb-23** : This work has been accepted by COLING 2024.
+- **2024 Feb-20** : This work has been accepted by COLING 2024.
 Our paper will be published soon.
 - **2023 Oct-13** : Updated the demo interface.
+- **2023 Aug-02** : Released the demo video.

 # TIGER Framework :bulb: